*Updated 6/2024

 If my pregnancy is considered high-risk, who will take care of me and who will deliver me?

-If you have a high-risk pregnancy your general obstetrical care provider {OCP} may refer you to an MFM for a consultation and/or co-management depending on the severity of the complication and/or the comfort level of the OCP in managing your pregnancy.
-Oftentimes your OCP will remain the primary OCP, but the MFM will also be involved with your care.
-Depending on what makes your pregnancy high-risk, your OCP may ask the MFM take over your care, become the primary OCP, and manage your pregnancy and delivery exclusively.
+If you have a high-risk pregnancy your general obstetrical care provider {OCP} may refer you to an MFM for a consultation and/or co-management depending on the severity of the complication and the comfort level of the OCP in managing your pregnancy.
+Oftentimes your OCP will remain the primary OCP, with the MFM will also be involved with your care and delivery planning.
+Depending on what makes your pregnancy high-risk, your OCP may ask the MFM to take over your care as the primary OCP and manage your pregnancy and delivery exclusively.
+If an MFM becomes onvolved in your are for any reason, it is important to as if your OCP will retain the role as your primary OCP.

-If your primary OCP feels comfortable delivering you, he/she will do so.
-But whether or not your primary OCP is the person delivering you depends on the practice.
+If your primary OCP feels comfortable delivering you they will do so as your primary OCP.
+Whether or not your primary OCP is the actual person delivering you depends on the practice.
 Some OCPs still deliver all their own patients, but this is becoming more rare.
 Many are in practices with numerous OCPs who share in the call/delivery schedule.
 This means that depending on when you deliver, another OCP in the practice may be delivering you.
 This is a discussion that you should have with your primary OCP.

 Why is a maternal age of 35 and over considered a high-risk pregnancy?

-A woman over age 35 is first considered high-risk based on age alone because we know that women over age 35 are at increased risk for having a child with chromosomal abnormalities, like Down syndrome.
-The reasons why we focus so much on Down Syndrome is that there is a small percentage of babies with DS who have completely normal ultrasounds, and the risk of a woman having a baby with Down syndrome a age 35 is roughly equal to the risks of an amniocentesis {the only definitive way to know for sure that the chromosomes of a baby are normal prior to delivery}.
-For this reason, we offer all patients, not just women over 35, antenatal screening to assess her risk for having baby with Down Syndrome and other more common chromosomal abnormalities {i.e. Trisomy 18 and 13}, a detailed fetal anatomy ultrasound to asses for fetal defects, and genetic counseling.
-There are many other chromosomal abnormalities that can occur, but they are more likely to have abnormal ultrasounds.
+A person over age 35 is first considered high-risk based on age alone because we know that people over age 35 are at increased risk for having a child with chromosomal abnormalities or differences, like Down syndrome (DS).
+The reasons why we focus so much on DS is that there is a small percentage of babies with DS who have completely normal ultrasounds, and the risk of a person having a baby with Down syndrome at age 35 is roughly equal to the risks of an amniocentesis {the only definitive way to know for sure that the chromosomes of a baby are normal prior to delivery}.
+For this reason, we offer all patients, not just those over 35, prenatal genetic screening testing to assess their risk for having baby with DS and other more common chromosomal differences {i.e. Trisomy 18 and 13}, a detailed fetal anatomy ultrasound to asses for fetal birth defects, and genetic counseling.

-I want to take a moment to address whether or not antenatal screening should be done in any pregnancy.
-Many women decline for various reasons, but I want to explain why, as an MFM, I feel it is important.
-When we look at a baby on a routine anatomy ultrasound at 18-22 weeks, we look for two types of abnormalities called minor markers and major defects.
-Major defects are considered birth defects {i.e. heart deject, cleft lip/palate, brain abnormality} and may cause a problem with the baby ones he/she is born.
-Minor markers {i.e. echogenic intracardiac focus, choroid plexus cysts} are not birth defects nor do they cause any problems with the baby once he/she is born.
-We look for minor markers because they can be associated with an increased risk of having a baby with a chromosomal abnormality.
-If we see a minor marker{s} and we do not have the results of an antenatal screening test, it is much more difficult for us to explain to you what your actual risk is of having a baby with a chromosomal abnormality.
-As a result, we may offer additional testing, but if you had a screening test and it was negative, we may not need to offer anything else.
-Having this information in the event of a minor marker or major defect allows us to both assess risk and counsel you more precisely.
+I want to take a moment to address whether or not prenatal genetic screening testing (ie NIPT, NIPS, cell-free DNA, quad screen, etc) should be done in pregnancy.
+Many people decline for various reasons, but I want to explain why, as an MFM, I feel it is important accept the screening test offered to you.
+When we look at a fetus on a routine anatomy ultrasound at 18-22 weeks, we look for two types of abnormalities: minor markers and major defects.
+Major defects are considered birth defects {i.e. heart deject, cleft lip/palate, brain abnormality} and may cause a problem with the fetus ones they are born.
+Minor markers {i.e. echogenic intracardiac focus, choroid plexus cysts} are not birth defects nor do they cause any problems with the fetus once they are born.
+We look for minor markers because they can be associated with an increased risk of having a baby with a chromosomal difference.
+If we see a minor marker{s} and we do not have the results of a prenatal genetic screening test, it is much more difficult for us to explain to you what your actual risk is of having a fetus with a chromosomal difference.
+The prenatal genetic screening test can give us a numerical risk that many patients find more easy to understand.
+As a result, we may offer additional testing.
+However, if you had a prenatal genetic screening test and it was negative or low risk, we may not need to offer anything else.
+Having this information in the event of a minor marker allows us to both assess risk and counsel you more precisely.

-There are other reasons that women over age 35 are considered high-risk.
-First, if a mother has pre-existing medical conditions like renal disease, high blood pressure, diabetes, cardiovascular disease, and lupus, to name a few, her pregnancy may have additional complications.
-If she has a pre-existing medical condition{s} or that is sub-optimally controlled, this could complicate the pregnancy even further.
+There are other reasons that people over age 35 are considered high-risk.
+First, you have pre-existing medical condition(s) like renal disease, high blood pressure, diabetes, cardiovascular disease, and lupus, just to name a few, your pregnancy may have an increased risk for additional complications.
+If you have a pre-existing medical condition{s} or that is suboptimally controlled, this could complicate the pregnancy even further.
 Trying to play catch-up after a pregnancy is established is not ideal.
-These conditions should be closely monitored and well-controlled well before conception.
-Finally, women over age 35 are at increased risk for developing certain complications during the pregnancy based on age alone.
-This may place her into the high-risk category as well and co-management or management by a high-risk specialist may be indicated.
+These conditions should be closely monitored and well-controlled well before conception if at all possible.
+Finally, people over age 35 are at increased risk for developing certain complications during the pregnancy based on age alone.
+This may place you into the high-risk category as well and co-management or management by a high-risk specialist may be indicated.

-At baseline, women over age 35 are at increased risk for the following:
+At baseline, people over age 35 are at increased risk for the following:

 -Diabetes and/or high blood pressure